 The Vicar of Dibley is often considered one of the greatest sitcoms of all time.
 With its hugely funny one-liners and brilliant storyline, Dawn French and co. became a staple on our TV screens as the beloved residents of Dibley and the show remains popular to this day.

-However, since the show aired its last special in 2007, a number of the much-loved castmates have sadly passed away.
+However, since the show aired its final episode in 2007, a number of the much-loved castmates have sadly passed away.
 To pay tribute to them and celebrate their career, take a look below...